MicrosoftDocs/azure-devops-docs/docs/pipelines/library/task-groups.md

 When you save a new task group, you provide a name and description and select a category for the task group in the task catalog.

-1. Open the release pipeline where you want to create a new task group.
+1. Open the pipeline where you want to create a new task group.

 1. To ensure that none of the tasks you intend to include contain any linked parameters, select **Unlink all** in the pipeline settings panel, and then select **Confirm**.